-(10) Rollback
+(10) Rollback19

-When a taxpayer requests "rollback" treatment (i.e. retrospective application) of the TPM to the years prior to the APA period and the TPM confirmed in the BAPA is regarded as the most appropriate TPM for the years prior to the APA period, the rollback may be permitted.
+When a taxpayer requests "rollback" treatment (i.e. retrospective application) of the TPM to the years prior to the APA period, and the TPM confirmed in the BAPA is regarded as the most appropriate TPM for the years prior to the APA period, the rollback may be permitted.

-&lt;sup>16 Transfer Pricing Administrative Guidelines 5-20 Transfer Pricing Administrative Guidelines on Consolidated Corporate Groups 5-20
+16 Transfer Pricing Administrative Guidelines 5-20 Transfer Pricing Administrative Guidelines on Consolidated Corporate Groups 5-20

-&lt;sup>17 Transfer Pricing Administrative Guidelines 5-21 Transfer Pricing Administrative Guidelines on Consolidated Corporate Groups 5-21
+17 Transfer Pricing Administrative Guidelines 5-21 Transfer Pricing Administrative Guidelines on Consolidated Corporate Groups 5-21

-&lt;sup>18 Transfer Pricing Administrative Guidelines 5-22 Transfer Pricing Administrative Guidelines on Consolidated Corporate Groups 5-22
+18 Transfer Pricing Administrative Guidelines on Consolidated Corporate Groups 5-22 Transfer Pricing Administrative Guidelines on Consolidated Corporate Groups 5-22

-&lt;sup>19 Transfer Pricing Administrative Guidelines 5-23 Transfer Pricing Administrative Guidelines on Consolidated Corporate Groups 5-23
+19 Transfer Pricing Administrative Guidelines 5-23 Transfer Pricing Administrative Guidelines on Consolidated Corporate Groups 5-23